AdamSobieski/Nifty/OVERVIEW.md

 }
 ```

-The inspectable preconditions of actions are represented by Boolean queries to collections of formulas, e.g., those formulas describing a state of a modelled world.
-The inspectable effects of actions are represented by updates to collections of formulas.
+The inspectable preconditions of actions are represented by Boolean queries for collections of formulas, e.g., those formulas describing a state of a modelled world.
+The inspectable effects of actions are represented by updates for collections of formulas.
 By extending `IHasReadOnlyFormulaCollection`, actions can have metadata.